Photosynq/PhotosynQ-Documentation/docs/desktop-application/general.md

 # General Information

-The PhotosynQ Desktop Application allows to build and test measurement Protocols, Macros, contribute to Projects and save small scale experiments to the Notebook.
+The PhotosynQ Desktop Application allows you to build and test measurement Protocols and Macros, contribute to Projects and save small scale experiments to the Notebook.
 It requires a PhotosynQ account and an internet connection when signing in and synchronizing content with the PhotosynQ cloud.

 ## Internet connection

-An internet connection is required when starting the app, to sign in and synchronize Projects, Protocols, Macros and Instrument information.
-Saving Protocols and Macros, as well as measurements requires an internet connection as well.
+An internet connection is required when starting the app and to sign in and synchronize Projects, Protocols, Macros and Instrument information.
+Saving Protocols, Macros and measurements requires an internet connection as well.
 Measurements taken for a Project can be cached and uploaded later, so they can be collected in areas without an internet connection.

 ## Keyboard Shortcuts